Skip to main content

 Dismantling, sorting and other processing

-Requirements for further processing of electronics and components
+Requirements for processing used electronics and components

 If you are handling and/or processing CRT glass, refer to chs.
 NR 661.0039 to 661.0041, Wis.
 Adm.
 Code [exit DNR].